rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/05/25/how-grid-cells-map-space.md

 ---

 <blockquote>
-    This blog post contains interactive visualizations that may not work on older web browsers.
+    This blog post contains interactive visualizations that may not work on older web browsers and touch devices.
+It is best viewed with a width resolution over 500px.
 </blockquote>

 <p>